alexrt28/cybersec-lab/docs/01-vm-setup.md

 # VM Setup
 In this step, I installed and configured Kali Linux and Ubuntu VMs using VirtualBox.
-I installed:

 - 🐉 Kali Linux (attacker machine)
 - 🟠 Ubuntu Server (web server for DVWA and WAF)